 \subsubsection{Rotations}

 \paragraph{Known definitions and facts.}

-A major difference between the stable marriage problem and the stable roommate problem is that the set of stable matchings in the absence of a (known) lattice structure in the former.
+A major difference between the stable marriage problem and the stable roommate problem is the absence of a (known) non-trivial lattice structure in the former.
 This change calls for different tools for analyzing the problem.
-Specifically, we adopt a distinct definition of rotation for the roommate instance in Definition \ref{def:rotation}, which can be further categorized into singular and non-singular rotations.
+Specifically, we adopt a distinct definition of rotations for the roommate instance in Definition \ref{def:rotation}, and then categorize them further into singular and non-singular rotations.
 Unless otherwise stated, all proofs and concepts from this section can be found in~\cite{Irving}.

-Throughout the rest of the section, we assume that $T$ is a solvable roommate instance and $T'$ is a valid subtable of $T$.
+Throughout the rest of the section, we assume that $T'$ is a valid subtable of $T$.